 - The paper undergoes an anti-plagiarism inspection, with the report forwarded to the editor in chief or guest editors of a thematic issue.

-- The editor in chief or the guest editors decide whether the paper meets the standards of ethical scientific reporting, the criteria and scope of the journal and special issue topic, and sufficient quality for consideration for peer review.
+- The editor in chief or the guest editors decide whether the paper meets the standards of ethical scientific reporting, the criteria and scope of the journal and special issue topic, and is of sufficient quality for the peer review.